atomix/atomix/README.md

 for in-memory state machines, Copycat must replay the entire log in order.
 This means that Copycat effectively must persist the entire history of the log for failure recovery.

-However, there are still ways to guard against an ever increasing log.
-Copycat uses a custom log compaction algorithm in order to ensure that disk space is not completely consumed by commit logs.
+However, there are still ways to guard against an ever increasing log size.
+Originally, Copycat used Raft's recommended approach to log compaction: snapshots.
+But while snapshots were efficient and reliable with regard to consistent state machines, the model did not fit as well with event-only logs and Copycat's gossip protocol.
+So, Copycat's log was instead rewritten to facilitate a more flexible key-based compaction algorithm that fits well with a variety of logging models.

-Copycat's Raft implementation uses a key-based log to aid in reducing the size of the log.
-By assuming that only the last instance of any given key needs to be retained (for instance, if a log key represents a may key state update), Copycat can periodically evaluate the log for duplicate keys and remove old instances of any given key.
-This is accomplished by writing the logs in segments.
-Periodically, a background thread will read a segment's keys into a memory efficient lookup table.
-Once all the keys for a segment have been read in to memory, Copycat rewrites the segment with only the most recent entries for each key, thus reducing the log size.
-This algorithm favors more recent segments over older segments under the assumption that entries still active in older segments are less likely to be duplicated.

-However, one issue arises in the case of tombstone entries.
+Copycat's Raft implementation and its log uses keys to make assumptions about the relationships between entries in the log.
+Essentially, Copycat treats two entries with the same key as being representative of actions operating on the same resource.
+For instance, a key in Copycat's log could represent a key in a distributed map or an index in a list or an item in a set.
+Given this assumption, Copycat will eventually retain only the last *committed* instance of a given key in the log.
+The process of removing older entries for a given key is called *log compaction*.

+Copycat implements a custom log compaction algorithm designed to optimize the amount of memory and disk I/O consumed by the compaction process.
+As segments age and are periodically compacted, their version numbers increase.
+Copycat favors compacting segments with lower version numbers (more recent segments) over those with higher version numbers (older segments).
+This behavior is achieved by setting disk space thresholds that increase exponentially with version numbers.

+But segments are not compacted strictly based on disk usage.
+Although Copycat may have some idea of the disk space a given segment consumes prior to compaction, it doesn't inherently know how much disk space will be freed by removing duplicate keys from a segment.
+This would require some knowledge of the unique keys stored in a given segment.
+One option for determining the number of duplicate keys in a segment would be to simply store some hash of each unique key in memory, but that may severely limit configurations with large numbers of large resources.
+Instead, Copycat uses a more efficient cardinality estimation algorithm - [HyperLogLog](http://en.wikipedia.org/wiki/HyperLogLog) - to estimate the number of unique keys in a given segment.
+During log compaction, when a set of segments of a given version have reached their respective disk space threshold, cardinality estimates are used to locate the segment or set of segments within that version that would benefit most from compaction.
+The log compactor then reads unique keys from all of the combined segments into memory, storing the highest index for each unique key in a compact in-memory lookup table.
+The lookup table (which uses 12 bytes of memory per unique key) is then used to rewrite the set of segments into a single compact segment with only the last instance for each key within the set of segments being compacted.

+This log compaction algorithm works well for persisting only the last instance of an entry for a given resource.
+But in some cases, entries written to Copycat's log may represent a delete (i.e. a tombstone).
 For instance, consider the scenario where a `remove` operation stores an entry in Copycat's commit logs but effectively results in a lack of state.
 If the removed key is never written to again, the entry will persist in the log for all of eternity even though it effectively results in no state.
 Copycat guards against this scenario via its `Persistence` levels - specifically the `DURABLE` persistence level.
 Entries persisted with the `DURABLE` persistence level are effectively treated as tombstones.
 Once a tombstone entry has been replicated to *all active members of the cluster*, it is marked for deletion from the log.
-This ensures that all dependent state machines have the opportunity to apply the tombstone, and eventually all tombstones will be removed from the log.
+This ensures that all dependent state machines have the opportunity to apply the tombstone, and eventually all tombstones will be removed from the log during normal log compaction.

 ### Eventual consistency and Copycat's gossip protocol